Red Rocks Parking Guide

 Triangle Lot

-The Triangle Lot is a triangle shaped lot adjacent to The Upper South Lot.
-On the map, you can see the brown triangle located south of the venue along Ship Rock Road between the Upper South lot and Trading Post Rd.
-This lot has roughly 25 spaces and is first come first serve.
-It’s extremely close to the South Ramp and makes for a very quick and easy escape from the venue.
-You usually have to get to the park hours before the show to find a spot here, but if you do then you’ll have the best parking spots in the entire park.
+The Triangle Lot is a very small, triangle-shaped lot adjacent to The Upper South Lot.
+On the map, you can see the brown triangle located south of the venue along Ship Rock Road.
+This lot has roughly 25 first-come, first-served spaces.
+It’s very close to the South Ramp into the venue, making for a quick and easy venture to and from the amphitheatre.

 Upper North Lot